Which of the following neuroglial cells is responsible for formin... | Channels for Pearson+

 1

-Step 1: Understand the role of the myelin sheath.
-The myelin sheath is a protective covering that surrounds axons in the nervous system, allowing for faster transmission of electrical impulses.
+Understand the role of neuroglial cells: Neuroglial cells are specialized cells in the nervous system that support and protect neurons.
+Different types of neuroglial cells have distinct functions.

-Step 2: Differentiate between the central nervous system (CNS) and peripheral nervous system (PNS).
-The CNS consists of the brain and spinal cord, while the PNS includes all other neural structures.
+Learn about the myelin sheath: The myelin sheath is a fatty layer that wraps around axons, insulating them and speeding up the transmission of electrical signals in the nervous system.

-Step 3: Identify the neuroglial cells responsible for forming the myelin sheath in the CNS.
-Oligodendrocytes are the specific neuroglial cells that produce and maintain the myelin sheath in the CNS.
+Differentiate between the central and peripheral nervous systems: The central nervous system (CNS) includes the brain and spinal cord, while the peripheral nervous system (PNS) includes nerves outside the CNS.

-Step 4: Compare oligodendrocytes with Schwann cells.
-Schwann cells perform a similar function but are responsible for forming the myelin sheath in the PNS, not the CNS.
+Identify the cells responsible for forming the myelin sheath: In the CNS, oligodendrocytes are responsible for forming the myelin sheath.
+In the PNS, Schwann cells perform this function.

-Step 5: Eliminate the other options.
-Microglia are immune cells in the CNS that remove debris and pathogens, while astrocytes provide structural and metabolic support to neurons but do not form the myelin sheath.
+Review the other options: Astrocytes provide structural and metabolic support to neurons, and microglia act as immune cells in the CNS.
+Neither of these forms the myelin sheath.

 Watch next